lucasyoshioka/transfer/README.md

-Here is a simple application for money transfer between accounts.
+Here is a simple application for money transfers between accounts.